 The current members of our Compensation Committee are Drs.
 Frank (Chair), Glimcher, Little and Wee.
 Dr. Lisa Su also served on the Compensation Committee during fiscal 2020.
 The Board of Directors has determined that each of Drs.
-Frank, Glimcher Little and Wee is independent as defined under the Nasdaq Rules and the independence requirements under Rule 10C-1 of the Exchange Act.
+Frank, Glimcher Little and Wee is independent as defined under the Nasdag Rules and the independence requirements under Rule 10C-1 of the Exchange Act.
 The Compensation Committee evaluates and sets the compensation of our Chief Executive Officer and our other executive officers, and makes recommendations to our Board of Directors regarding the compensation of our directors.
 The Compensation Committee oversees the evaluation of senior management.
 In connection with its oversight and administration of ADI's cash and equity incentive plans, the Compensation Committee authorizes the granting of stock options, RSUs and other stock incentives (within guidelines established by our Board of Directors and in accordance with our Stock Option and Stock-Based Award Grant Date Policies) to our officers.
 In accordance with the terms of our 2020 Equity Incentive Plan, which we refer to as the 2020 Plan, the Compensation Committee has delegated to our Chief Executive Officer the power to grant and modify options, RSUs and other stock awards to employees who are not executive officers, other senior vice presidents who report to the Chief Executive Officer or directors, subject to specified thresholds, parameters and applicable law.
-Additionally, the Compensation Committee held eight meetings (including by telephone conference) during fiscal 2020.
+Additionally, the Compensation Committee oversees our newly adopted clawback policy, as well as any clawback policy the Company may adopt in the future.
+Our Compensation Committee held eight meetings (including by telephone conference) during fiscal 2020.